What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 Can I apply for NIW while on OPT?

 Yes.
-You can absolutely file an NIW I-140 while on OPT (including STEM OPT).
-NIW is an immigrant petition that does not conflict with your current nonimmigrant status (F-1 OPT).
-Note that filing I-140 itself does not grant you work authorization or extend OPT -- you still need to maintain your existing OPT status.
-However, if I-140 is approved and priority date is current, you can file I-485, which grants an EAD work permit.
+You can file an NIW I-140 application during OPT (including STEM OPT).
+NIW is an immigration application that does not conflict with your current nonimmigrant status (F-1 OPT).
+Note, however, that filing an I-140 alone does not grant you work authorization or extend your OPT -- you still need to maintain your existing OPT status.
+But if your I-140 is approved and the priority date becomes current, you can file I-485 and obtain an EAD work permit.

 I won the H-1B lottery.
-Is there still a need to pursue NIW?
+Is NIW still necessary?

 Highly recommended.
 While H-1B solves the short-term work visa issue, it remains a nonimmigrant visa dependent on your employer.
-If you are laid off, change jobs, or your employer goes under, H-1B is at risk.
-NIW is your own petition; once I-140 is approved, it is permanently valid (as long as you have not abandoned green card intent).
-Moreover, based on an approved I-140, you can extend H-1B beyond 6 years indefinitely.
+If you are laid off, change jobs, or your employer goes bankrupt, your H-1B is at risk.
+NIW is your own application; once the I-140 is approved, it remains permanently valid (as long as you have not abandoned your green card intent).
+Moreover, based on an approved I-140, you can extend H-1B indefinitely beyond the 6-year limit.
 So H-1B + NIW is the most secure combination.

 Can I apply for NIW without papers or patents?

-Papers and patents are not mandatory for NIW, but they are the most direct evidence.
-Without them, you need other means to demonstrate your capability and impact: industry recognition, awards, major project achievements, open-source contributions, speaking engagements, etc. The difficulty increases, but it is not impossible.
+Papers and patents are not absolute requirements for NIW, but they are the most direct evidence.
+Without papers or patents, you need to demonstrate your ability and impact through other means: industry recognition, awards, significant project outcomes, open-source contributions, speaking engagements, etc. The difficulty will be greater, but it is not impossible.
 Consult an experienced immigration attorney to evaluate your specific situation.
-Generally, applicants with 3+ papers or 1+ patents have better odds.
+Generally, applicants with 3+ papers or 1+ patents will have a stronger case.

 Is H-1B multiple registration legal?
 Will there be penalties?

 The current H-1B electronic registration system allows multiple employers to submit registrations for the same beneficiary, which technically does not violate existing regulations.
-However, if the registrations are based on non-genuine employment relationships (i.e., no real job offer exists), this constitutes fraud.
-USCIS has taken note of the problem.
-In February 2023, USCIS Director Ur Jaddou publicly stated they are studying solutions to address multiple registration abuse, and rules may be modified in the future.
-Until then, honest applicants can only reduce their dependence on H-1B lottery luck through other paths (like NIW).
+However, if the employment relationships underlying those registrations are not genuine (i.e., there is no real job offer), this constitutes fraud.
+USCIS has taken notice of this issue.
+In February 2023, USCIS Director Ur Jaddou publicly stated that the agency is studying solutions to multiple registration abuse, and rules may be modified in the future.
+Until then, honest applicants can only reduce their dependence on H-1B lottery luck through other pathways (such as NIW).

 If my NIW I-140 is approved but my priority date is not current, what can I do?

-After I-140 approval, even if your priority date is not current (unable to file I-485), you still gain several important benefits: 1) Your priority date is locked in, giving you a place in the queue; 2) If you hold H-1B, you can obtain unlimited H-1B extensions based on an approved I-140, breaking through the 6-year limit; 3) You can change jobs without affecting the approved I-140 (as long as the new job relates to your proposed endeavor); 4) If you also applied for EB-1A and it was approved, you can consider porting your priority date to the EB-1 category for a faster queue.
+After I-140 approval, even if your priority date is not current (preventing I-485 filing), you gain several important benefits: 1) Your priority date is locked, securing your place in the backlog queue; 2) If you hold H-1B, you can extend it indefinitely beyond the 6-year limit based on an approved I-140 (in one-year increments); 3) You can change jobs without affecting the approved I-140 (as long as the new job relates to your proposed endeavor); 4) If you also filed EB-1A and it was approved, you may consider porting your priority date to the EB-1 category for a faster backlog.

 Conclusion #

-H-1B lottery competition grows fiercer each year, with selection rates continuing to decline.
-Rather than "gambling on luck" year after year, it is better to proactively carve out alternative paths.
+H-1B lottery competition is intensifying year after year, with selection rates continuing to decline.
+Rather than "betting on luck" year after year, it makes more sense to proactively build alternative pathways.

-For most STEM professionals, NIW is the most practical alternative -- reasonable threshold, no employer needed, no lottery required, and currently high approval rate.
-If your qualifications are strong enough, you can also consider EB-1A simultaneously for faster priority date advancement.
+For most STEM professionals, NIW is the most practical alternative -- a reasonable threshold, no employer required, no lottery required, and currently high approval rates.
+If your qualifications are strong enough, you can also consider EB-1A simultaneously, which offers a faster priority date.

-If you need to evaluate NIW feasibility, match independent recommenders, or organize application materials, GloryAbroad can provide professional support.
+If you need to assess NIW application feasibility, match independent recommenders, or organize your application materials, GloryAbroad can provide professional support.